shiraZadok/OOP_Task5-6_JungleGame/README.md

 ## Edge Class
 This class build single edge.
 An object from class Edge contain the follow feature:
-* Src - the key of tne node that represent thr source.
+* Src - the key of tne node that represent the source.
-* Dest - the key of tne node that represent thr destination.
+* Dest - the key of tne node that represent the destination.
 * Tag - it like flag that change if we pass in this edge during the path.
 * Weight - how much cost to pass on this edge in the path.
 * Info.